-- Unusually high CPU utilization: Can be caused by a very unusual job/query workload, but this is generally the sign of an issue in the daemon. - A down SNMP daemon on the master node, producing an unknown status
+• Unusually high CPU utilization: Can be caused by a very unusual job/query workload, but this is generally the sign of an issue in the daemon.

-- Use the top command to determine which processes are consuming excess CPU.

-- Reset the offending process
+- Use the top command to determine which processes are consuming excess CPU. - Reset the offending process

-- Check the status of the SNMP daemon